Spinners/Spin.Swift/README.md

 * A basic counter application: [UIKit version](https://github.com/Spinners/Spin.UIKit.Demo.Basic) and [SwiftUI version](https://github.com/Spinners/Spin.SwiftUI.Demo.Basic)
 * A more advanced “network based” application using dependency injection and a coordinator pattern (UIKit): [UIKit version](https://github.com/Spinners/Spin.UIKit.Demo) and [SwiftUI version](https://github.com/Spinners/Spin.SwiftUI.Demo)

-**Warning**: it seems that the StarWars API is no longer accessible.
-As a result, the "advanced" demos are not able to display data anymore.
-You can still read the code to see how Spin is used.
-A replacement API will be implemented shortly.

 # Installation

 ## Swift Package Manager